 Seed mix (refer to Section 7.8) and mulch and/or other appropriate stabilization method will be installed within the required natural buffer on either side of the stream, with exception to actively cultivated land and some wetlands.
 Erosion and sediment control BMPs (e.g., straw bales, filter socks [Figure 27], silt fences, erosion control blankets [Figure 28]) will be installed as described in Sections 1.9, 1.17, and 2.2 and maintained until permanent cover has been established.
-Wherever practicable at waterbody crossings, Enbridge will utilize wildlife-friendly erosion and sediment control BMPs that contain biodegradable netting (Category 3N or 4N natural fibers22) and will avoid the use of plastic mesh.
+Wherever practicable at waterbody crossings, Enbridge will utilize wildlife-friendly erosion and sediment control BMPs that contain biodegradable netting (Category 3N or 4N natural fibers, biodegradable polyesters, etc.) and will avoid the use of plastic mesh.

 Permanent berms or other sediment filter devices will be installed at the base of sloped approaches to streams with the spacing requirements identified in Section 1.17 and the outlet of the berm will be directed away from the stream into a well vegetated area; berms will not be installed in wetlands or floodplains.
-The outfall of berms will be diverted into an appropriate energy-dissipating sediment control device (e.g., filter socks, silt fence, straw bales) until permanent cover is established to prevent discharge of sediment.